 You will also need onions, carrots, celery and tomatoes, and some flavouring - Worcestershire sauce, tomato puree, paprika, and garlic.
 I haven't included rosemary in the picture, but you could add a sprig of rosemary to the casserole before it goes into the oven, for extra flavour.
 Tomato puree is highly concentrated tomatoes.
 You may also know it as tomato paste.

 If you happen to have fresh (or packaged) beef stock you can use that, or you can just make your own stock by using a stock cube.
 I like the flavour from a vegetable stock cube, so I tend to use that rather than a beef stock cube.
 If you prefer, you can substitute half a cup of stock with half a cup of red wine (optional).

 And of course - don't forget the can of baked beans!

-For thickening, you will need a spoonful of flour, and 2 or 3 tablespoons of sunflower or olive oil for frying the sausages.
+For thickening, you will need a spoonful of flour and for frying the sausages you will need 2 or 3 tablespoons of sunflower or olive oil.

 How to make it

 Fry the sausages and vegetables